wiredkonst/androidyahtzee/README.md

 - *rerolling specific dice only*: (voice)"reroll";dice positions;roll action triggered e.g. (voice) "dice" or pressing the button for rerolling
 - *scoring*: (voice)"score as";score name
 - *closing the game*: (voice)"end";(voice)"the game"
+## Pc controlled Player
+The second player can be played by the computer.
+This player is only compatible with the touch interface.
+Also, the bot is based on heuristics and probabilities and isnt as smart as a bot could be, so hes not capable of replacing an experienced yahtzee player.
+When its the turn of the pc player, each decision with intention will be displayed around 3 seconds.
+Note: some markings might be missing, however the scores are correct.
+TODO: Need to fix the visual bug.